spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-architectural-walkthrough-spryker-commerce-os.md

     }
     ```

-3. Add the class `HelloSprykerDependencyProvider` inside the `HelloSpryker` module in order to provide the `ZedRequest Client` to your `HelloSpryker Client`.
+3. To provide the `ZedRequest Client` to your `HelloSpryker Client`, inside the `HelloSpryker` module, add the `HelloSprykerDependencyProvider` class.

 {% info_block infoBox "Info" %}

 Any client that calls Zed from Yves uses the `ZedRequest` module.
-This module is responsible, as the name suggest, for the request to Zed from Yves, and uses its own client to do so.
+This module is responsible for the request from Yves to Zed and uses its own client to do so.
 The client name is `ZedRequest`.
 Following the modular approach in Spryker, all other modules need to use the `ZedRequest Client` whenever a request is sent to Zed from Yves.
 As `ZedRequest` is a separated module, a dependency is needed between the calling module, `HelloSpryker` in this case, and the `ZedRequest` module.
 An architectural concept in Spryker called `DependencyProvider` is used to inject these dependencies between different modules.